cinnData/DataSci-Summer/[DS-12] HTML data in Python.md

 The tag `<html>` tells the browser that this is a HTML document.
 The `html` element is the whole document.
 It has two **child elements**, `head` and `body`.
 A HTML document is always split in this way.
 In the example, the `head` element has one **child**, while the `body` element has three children, which are **siblings**.

 Then, the `title` element contains the string `'Data Viz'`, enclosed between the start tag and the end tag (this can also be said of the `head` element).
-This string is referred to as **text**.
 Also, most of the start tags have **attributes**.
 In our example, the `div` elements have one `class` attribute, while the `a` element has two attributes, a `class` attribute and a `href` attribute. `class` attributes, which specify one or more `class` names for some elements of the HTML document, are very frequent.
 The value of a `class` attribute can be used by CSS and JavaScript to perform certain tasks for the elements with that `class` value.

 The `a` tags have a special role, marking hyperlinks.
 A **hyperlink** is used to link a page to another page, or to download a file.
 The most important attribute of an `a` element is the `href` attribute, which indicates the link's destination.